meretracz/moodle-tool_whoiswho/CODE_OF_CONDUCT.md

 This Code applies to all community spaces related to this project, including the repository, issues, pull requests, and any other project communication channels.

-## Enforcement

-Report abusive or unacceptable behavior to: sales@ltnc.nl.
-All reports will be reviewed and handled at the maintainers’ discretion.
-Consequences may include warnings, temporary or permanent bans from participation.

 ## Attribution

 This Code of Conduct is adapted from the Contributor Covenant (https://www.contributor-covenant.org), version 2.1.